-- (a) direct obligations of, or obligations fully and unconditionally guaranteed as to timely payment by, the United States of America, - (b) demand deposits, time deposits or certificates of deposit and bankers' acceptances of Eligible Institutions (including the Trustee in its commercial capacity), - (c) commercial paper having, at the time of the investment or contractual commitment, a rating of not less than "A-1" from Standard & Poor's, not less than "P-1" by Moody's and not less than "F1" by Fitch (including commercial paper issued by the Trustee), - (d) money market funds which have the highest rating from at least two of the Rating Agencies (including funds for which the Trustee or any of its Affiliates is an investment manager or advisor), - (e) repurchase obligations with respect to any security that is a direct obligation of, or fully guaranteed by, the United States of America or certain of its agencies or instrumentalities, entered into with Eligible Institutions, - (f) repurchase obligations with respect to any security or whole loan entered into with an Eligible Institution or a registered broker-dealer, acting as principal and that meets certain ratings criteria set forth below: - (i) a broker/dealer (acting as principal) registered as a broker or dealer under Section 15 of the Exchange Act (any broker/dealer being referred to in this definition as a "broker/dealer"), the unsecured short-term debt obligations of which are rated at least "P-1" by Moody's, "A-1+" by Standard & Poor's and, if Fitch provides a rating thereon, "F-1+" by Fitch, and the long-term debt obligations of which are rated at least "Aa3" by Moody's, in each case at the time of entering into this repurchase obligation, or - (ii) an unrated broker/dealer acting as principal, that is a wholly-owned subsidiary of a non-bank or bank holding company the unsecured short-term debt obligations of which are rated at least "P-1" by Moody's, "A-1+" by Standard & Poor's and, if Fitch provides a rating thereon, "F-1+" by Fitch, and the long-term debt obligations of which are rated at least "Aa3" by Moody's, in each case at the time of purchase so long as the obligations of such unrated broker/dealer are unconditionally guaranteed by such non-bank or bank holding company, and - (g) any other investment described in an Issuer Order, upon the satisfaction of the Rating Agency Condition.
+- (a) direct obligations of, or obligations fully and unconditionally guaranteed as to timely payment by, the United States of America, - (b) demand deposits, time deposits or certificates of deposit and bankers' acceptances of Eligible Institutions (including the Trustee in its commercial capacity), - (c) commercial paper having, at the time of the investment or contractual commitment, a rating of not less than "A-1" from Standard & Poor's and not less than "P-1" by Moody's (including commercial paper issued by the Trustee), - (d) money market funds which have the highest rating from at least two of the Rating Agencies (including funds for which the Trustee or any of its Affiliates is an investment manager or advisor), - (e) repurchase obligations with respect to any security that is a direct obligation of, or fully guaranteed by, the United States of America or certain of its agencies or instrumentalities, entered into with Eligible Institutions, - (f) repurchase obligations with respect to any security or whole loan entered into with an Eligible Institution or a registered broker-dealer, acting as principal and that meets certain ratings criteria set forth below: - a broker/dealer (acting as principal) registered as a broker or dealer under Section 15 of the Exchange Act (any broker/dealer being referred to in this definition as a "broker/dealer"), the unsecured short-term debt obligations of which are rated at least "P-1" by Moody's and "A-1+" by Standard & Poor's, and the long-term debt obligations of which are rated at least "Aa3" by Moody's, in each case at the time of entering into this repurchase obligation, or - (ii) an unrated broker/dealer acting as principal, that is a wholly-owned subsidiary of a nonbank or bank holding company the unsecured short-term debt obligations of which are rated at least "P-1" by Moody's and "A-1+" by Standard & Poor's, and the long-term debt obligations of which are rated at least "Aa3" by Moody's, in each case at the time of purchase so long as the obligations of such unrated broker/dealer are unconditionally guaranteed by such non-bank or bank holding company, and - (g) any other investment described in an Issuer Order, upon the satisfaction of the Rating Agency Condition.

-[&]quot;EMMA" means the Electronic Municipal Market Access system.
+"EMMA" means the Electronic Municipal Market Access system.